 - half even - an interesting one.
 Rounds towards the nearest neighbor, but if equidistant, it rounds towards the even number.
 Both

 4.5are rounded to

-4. It prevents cumulative rounding errors and this is why it's often used in science (we use it as a default mode in our sig fig calculator.
+4. It prevents cumulative rounding errors and this is why it's often used in science (we use it as a default mode in our significant figures calculator.
 If you'd round up all the time, the average is too high... this is why we round up half the time.
-The same rule (and for the same reason) is followed in accounting.
+The same rule (for the same reason) is used in accounting.
 When you want to round to the nearest cent, just use the half even mode.

 - half ceil - the nearest neighbor, equidistant values go towards the larger number.